-Feed the Minds is working with AFECOPAD to provide women with life-changing literacy and vocational skills in Dzaleka refugee camp, Malawi.
+In this recently completed project, Feed the Minds worked with AFECOPAD to provide women with life-changing literacy and vocational skills in Dzaleka refugee camp, Malawi.

-Our project is empowering women living in the camp, who are mostly refugees from nearby Rwanda, DR Congo and Burundi, to earn sustainable incomes and participate in daily community life.
+Our recently completed project empowered women living in the camp, who are mostly refugees from nearby Rwanda, DR Congo and Burundi, to earn sustainable incomes and participate in daily community life.

-We are training a chosen group of women to become literacy trainers and train even more women in functional literacy skills.
-All women involved in the project are also gaining vocational skills in tailoring and bread making, through intensive workshops and apprenticeships in their respective trades.
+We trained a chosen group of women to become literacy trainers and train even more women in functional literacy skills.
+All women involved in the project gained vocational skills in tailoring and bread making, through intensive workshops and apprenticeships in their respective trades.
 These vital skills will enable the women to generate their own income, increase their household incomes by £20 a month and subsequently improve the living conditions for themselves and their families.

-For both bread making and tailoring, Self-Help Groups (SHGs) will be formed for groups of women to make financial savings so that, over time, loans will be available to individual members to help them invest in their businesses.
-All SHGs will receive financial training and a percentage of the income generated through bread making and tailoring will be used by the women to continue their literacy training beyond the end of this project.
+For both bread making and tailoring, Self-Help Groups (SHGs) were formed for groups of women to make financial savings so that, over time, loans will be available to individual members to help them invest in their businesses.
+All SHGs received financial training and a percentage of the income generated through bread making and tailoring will be used by the women to continue their literacy training beyond the end of this project.

-In addition, we are organising advocacy meetings with traditional and religious leaders.
-These will promote women’s participation in social affairs and end discrimination against women.
-Conferences will also be held in the Dzaleka Camp community centre to raise awareness of the importance of literacy.
+In addition, we organised advocacy meetings with traditional and religious leaders.
+These will promote women’s participation in social affairs to help end discrimination against women.